Code-Institute-Submissions/jurba1997-litter-picking-project/README.md

 The website offers all the information about The Clean Bunch: A short about us section, meeting times, a gallery and a sign up form.

 ![screenshot of the amiresponsive site](assets/images/amiresponsive.png)

+## Features

+- Body
+    - I chose the colors of the Irish flag for my website to pay homage to the Irish culture, but to also make a statement about the importance of unity and cooperation in tackling environmental issues.

+- The Header
+    - The header shows the name of the group
+    - The name tells the user what we are about: we are a group of individuals that care about the invironment